athithianr/FantaSea/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Teams in weekly fantasy basketball category leagues are often faced with the dilema of choosing a player to pickup to win their matchup.
+Teams in weekly fantasy basketball category leagues are often faced with the dilemna of choosing player(s) to pickup in order to win their matchup.

-FantaSea provides users with a simple login using their Yahoo email, and provides suggestions on who to pick up based on their matchup.
+FantaSea provides users with an aggregated set of players they should consider based on their matchup.
+All a user needs to do is sign in through their Yahoo account and have an active Yahoo fantasy basketball league.

 ### Built With